Chris-Hesterman/perspective-carousel/README.md

 - What are it's quirks to be resolved if possible?

+  - testing is a work in progress.
+It is helping to find issues in the code, for instance :
+    - found when using 'useReducer', I am not passing 'dispatch' down to a child component correctly.
+This may account for some difficulty testing input events
   - When adjusting the z-axis property, the carousel may go off to one side
     - it snaps back to center when clicked on, now at the new z position
     - although it works on mobile, it's not optimized for it.
 Inputs behave differently.